-- 41. Known and potential benefits of the Proposed Transaction to the users of the services include ensuring continuity and stability of the services, providing useful improvements, and a continued seamless experience for customers. - 42.
-While operations have been stable, the Ferry and Tram Operations of BHIT have operated at a slight loss for many years.
-BHIL has indicated that it has no interest in continuing to own and operate the utility and no plans to continue making capital investments in the utility operations.
-Customers would benefit from ownership that would be engaged in the future of the utility services and willing to invest in capital improvements to provide continuity and stability to the utility's operations. - 43.
-SharpVue will have significant incentive to maintain reasonable rates and provide high-quality services in order to increase asset and operational utilization and because its investment in the Island will extend beyond the transportation services. - 44.
-Additionally, the Regulatory Conditions are a benefit to the users of the services as they both clarify the Commission's regulation of Parking and Barge Operations and also provide assurance of benefits such as availability of adequate parking spaces and at a minimum six years of stable parking rates.
+- 40. Known and potential benefits of the Proposed Transaction to the users of the services include ensuring continuity and stability of the services, providing useful improvements, and a continued seamless experience for customers. - 41.
+Unlike the Parking and Barge Operations of BHIL, the Ferry and Tram Operations of BHIT have operated at a slight loss for more than 21 years.
+While operations have been stable, BHIL has indicated, because of the liquidation of the Estate, it has no interest in continuing to own and operate the utility and no plans to continue making capital investments in the utility operations.
+Customers would benefit from ownership that would be engaged in the future of the utility services and willing to invest in capital improvements to provide continuity and stability to the utility's operations. - 42.
+SharpVue will have significant incentive to maintain reasonable rates and provide high quality services in order to increase asset and operational utilization and because its investment in the Island will extend beyond the transportation services. - 43.
+Additionally, the Commission-approved Regulatory Conditions are a benefit to the users of the services as they both clarify the Commission's regulation of Parking and Barge Operations and also provide assurance of benefits such as availability of adequate parking spaces and six years of stable parking rates even if the Sub 21 Order allowing regulation of parking and barge is reversed.

+VIII.
 Mitigation of Potential Costs and Risks

-- 45. SharpVue and the other Buyers have the financial resources and access to financing to ensure stability and continuity of Ferry, Tram, Parking, and Barge Operations. - 46.
-The Regulatory Conditions directly address the risks associated with the Transfer.
-BHIFT, Holdings, SharpVue, and SharpVue Affiliates defined in the Regulatory Conditions as Partners, SharpVue Real Estate Partners II, LP, Pelican Co-Invest, LLC, and SharpVue Real Estate Partners II AI, LP (as well as any successor entities) make numerous reasonable and appropriate commitments to help eliminate or mitigate risks and ensure benefits to the utility customers.
-These Regulatory Conditions include the intent to hire current BHIT and BHIL employees and management; meeting annually with the Public Staff and semi-annually in public meetings with stakeholders; establishing new goals for on-time performance; and providing a ten-year plan for maintenance, capital improvements, and vessel replacements. - 47.
-BHIFT has committed to absorb all transaction costs associated with the Proposed Transaction rather than pass them on to the consumers, who will be held harmless from such costs. - 48.
-BHIL and BHIT are presently bound by statutory obligations and portions of the 2010 settlement in Docket No. A-41, Sub 7, but not by any additional protections, such as the Regulatory Conditions that the Stipulating Parties have agreed to and that would bind the new owners.
+- 44. SharpVue and the other Buyers have the financial resources and access to financing to ensure stability and continuity of Ferry, Tram, Parking, and Barge Operations. - 45.
+The Applicants and Public Staff's agreed-upon proposed Regulatory Conditions directly address the risks associated with the Transfer.
+BHIFT, Holdings, SharpVue, and SharpVue Affiliates make numerous reasonable and appropriate commitments in the Regulatory Conditions to help eliminate or mitigate risks and ensure benefits to the utility customers.
+These Regulatory Conditions include the intent to hire current BHIT and BHIL employees and management, meeting annually with the Public Staff and semi-annually in public meetings with stakeholders, establishing new goals for on-time performance, providing a tenyear plan for maintenance, capital improvements, and vessel replacements.

+- 46. BHIFT has committed to absorb all transaction costs rather than pass them on to the consumers, who will be held harmless from such costs. - 47.
+BHIL and BHIT are presently bound by statutory obligations and portions of the 2010 settlement in Docket No. A-41, Sub 7, but not by any additional protections,-such as the proposed Regulatory Conditions that the Applicants and the Public Staff have agreed to and that would bind the new owners.

+IX.
 Permission to Pledge Assets and Incur Indebtedness

-49. To finance the acquisition, BHIFT (via its sole owner, Holdings) may pledge utility assets and incur indebtedness to secure debt financing within the limitations, and pursuant to the requirements, of the Regulatory Conditions.
+48. To finance the acquisition, BHIFT (via its sole owner, Holdings) may pledge utility assets and incur indebtedness to secure debt financing within the limitations, and pursuant to the requirements, of the Regulatory Conditions.

-The Public Interest, Convenience, and Necessity
+X. The Public Interest, Convenience, and Necessity